 Self-checkouts are disappearing from retailers.
 Here’s why

-LOS ANGELES – For a while, they looked to be the future of shopping.
+LOS ANGELES (KTLA) — For a while, they looked to be the future of shopping.

 Grocery stores, home improvement stores and retail chains were all making room for those blinking green lanes of sweeping, modern shopping convenience (or so they said) — the self-checkouts where you become cashier and bagger.